marcominerva/SimpleAuthentication/README.md

           // Otherwise, you need to register an IApiKeyValidator implementation that will be used
           // to validate the API Key.
           //"ApiKeyValue": "f1I7S5GXa4wQDgLQWgz0",
           "DefaultUsername": "ApiUser" // Required ApiKeyValue is used }
     }

 You can configure only the kind of authentication you want to use, or you can include both.

 The _DefaultAuthenticationScheme_ attribute is used to specify what kind of authentication must be configured as default.
-Allowed values are _Bearer_ or the value of the _SchemeName_ defined in the _ApiKey_ section (_MyApiKeyScheme_ in this example).
+Allowed values are the values of the _SchemeName_ attributes.

 **Contribute**